Goldan32/h745-start/README.md

 ### Known errors with flashing

-There is an error where project does not work after flashing, to fix it:
+~~There is an error where project does not work after flashing, to fix it:~~This issue was fixed in this commit.

-- From the `nucleo-h7xx` project use `cargo build --example blinky` and `cargo flash --chip STM32H745ZITx --example blinky`
-- Disconnect and reconnect board from power source
-- Flash `merge.hex` after using `make` to build this project
+### Known errors with the program

+Soft reset or even power reset does not reset shared variables.

 ## Debugging in VSCode